 Kawasaki Z1000 2021 Review Video

-The Kawasaki z1000 is still one of the most affordable liter-class premium motorcycles that, were sold in the Indian market.
+The Kawasaki Z1000 is still one of the most affordable liter-class premium motorcycles sold in the Indian market.
 Kawasaki could bring the 2021 motorcycle to the Indian market.
-Owing to the growing demand for performance motorcycles in the market.
+It is owing to the growing demand for performance motorcycles in the market.

 Not much has changed on 2021 z1000 as a result the prices can be expected to remain similar to the previous model when launched in India.